abdelaal251/CandidateHub/README.md

 ## Endpoints

 POST /api/candidates
-- **Descripton:** Adds a new candidate or updates an existing candidate's information based on the email provided.
+- **Description:** Adds a new candidate or updates an existing candidate's information based on the email provided.
-- **Parameters:** A candicate object contains first name, last name, email, phone number, etc.
+- **Parameters:** A candidate object contains first name, last name, email, phone number, etc.
 - **Response:** `200 OK`: If the candidate is successfully added or updated.

 GET /api/candidates